DataDog/dd-win-prof/README.md

 ### Configuration

 Configuration is retrieved in `Configuration.cpp` from environment variables defined in `EnvironmentVariables.h` such as sampling period (default 20ms), number of threads to sample (default 5) or upload period (default 60s).
 It is also possible to set a few parameters via the `SetupProfiler()` API.
+Note that function names are not symbolized by default.
+To enable symbolization, set `ProfilerConfig.symbolizeCallstacks` to `true` before calling `SetupProfiler`.
 Other settings are hardcoded:
 - Collection period: 60ms
 - Max stack frames: 512